Academic Policies

 Steps beyond dissertation submission

-7. The candidate should check with his/her department to ensure all degree requirements have been met, and the department have submitted the signed Doctoral Thesis Oral Defense Form to the Office of the Registrar by the graduation deadline.
+7. The candidate should check with their department to ensure all degree requirements have been met, and the department have submitted the signed Doctoral Thesis Oral Defense Form to the Office of the Registrar by the graduation deadline.

-9. The candidate should review his/her permanent address on Albert.
+9. The candidate should review their permanent address on Albert.
 Diplomas will be mailed to this address, unless the candidate indicated a specific diploma address.
 You may also elect to have your official or preferred name on your diploma at this time.

 Note: Completion of these steps does not guarantee conferral of a candidate's degree.
 The final conferral decision rests with the Graduate School of Arts and Science and New York University's Office of the Registrar.
 After completing the final dissertation submission, candidates should contact the Office of the Registrar at graduation@nyu.edu if there are any questions regarding graduation status or degree conferral.